TTomczek/invoice-manager-server/README.md

     localfilestorage: Stores files on the local file system
     h2: Uses a file based H2 database
     mariadb: Uses a MariaDB database

+## API Documentation
+The API documentation is available at `http://localhost:8080/invoice-manager-server/swagger-ui.html`